Axentro/spinach/README.md

 When running the specs locally in the project use this:

-`crystal run spec/*.cr -- -l "./projects/spinach/spec"`
+`crystal run --no-debug spec/*.cr -- -l "./projects/spinach/spec"`

 ## Contributing